w-bonelli/w-bonelli.github.io/_posts/2019-11-25-opening-words.md

 > "...every concept originates through our equating what is unequal."[^1]

-Where [Mazur writes](http://abel.math.harvard.edu/~mazur/preprints/when_is_one.pdf) "mathematical object", I have substituted "thing":
+Where [Mazur writes](http://abel.math.harvard.edu/~mazur/preprints/when_is_one.pdf) "mathematical object", I have taken the liberty of substituting "thing":

 > "To define the [things] we intend to study, we often &mdash; perhaps always &mdash; first make it understood, more implicitly than explicitly, how we intend these [things] to be presented to us, thereby delineating a kind of super-[thing]; that is, a species of [thing] garnished with a repertoire of modes of presentation.
 Only once this is done do we try to erase the scaffolding of the presentation, to say when two of these super-[things] &mdash; possibly presented to us in wildly different ways &mdash; are to be considered equal.
 In this oblique way, the [things] that we truly want enter the scene only defined as equivalence classes of explicitly presented [things].
 That is, as specifically presented [things] with the specific presentation ignored, in the spirit of 'ham and eggs, but hold the ham.'"[^13]